When Is the Best Time

 When we reached the ascent to Yellow Rock, we met one hiker.
 I saw his sparkling eyes and overwhelming facial expressions, which told me more than a thousand words.
 If I could, I would get back in a heartbeat.
 This vast rock is simply unique with all these different formations and colour explosions.
-This is one of the best masterpieces which mother earth created.
+This is one of the best masterpieces that Mother Earth created.

 Bring plenty of time so that you can explore all of this area.
 It is bigger than you may think.
 Do you wish to visit this remote hidden gem with no one else around?
 Check out my detailed guide to finding Yellow Rock.

-The 46 miles dirt road starts shortly after Cannonville before Kodachrome State Park and goes until Johnson Canyon Road, close to Cutler Point.
+The 46-mile dirt road starts shortly after Cannonville before Kodachrome State Park and goes until Johnson Canyon Road, close to Cutler Point.

 It is a poor, rough, dirt road; therefore, access to Willis Creek and Bull Valley Gorge is recommended from the north from Cannonville and Cutler Point, close to Kanab from the south via Johnson Canyon Road.
 Also, these roads are impassable when wet.